Jimbly/node-tail-stream/README.md

 Somehow, despite searching, I failed to find this existing module before authoring my own.
 The only key difference is that this new module handles broken pipes slightly more elegantly, with some automatic cleanup and a manual close to prevent leaking of FSWatchers.
+Other than that, the existing module has a lot more functionality and robustness.

 Usage
 =====